 When life veers suddenly off the straight road and into the unknown, resilience is our ability to adapt to this change in circumstance and continue onward.
 In all aspects of life from the workplace to the home, resilience is an important life skill.
 One that can be built up over time.
 What’s more studies have shown that resilience and sleep are more linked than previously thought.
 In this article, we’ll take a look at what resilience is (and isn’t), the link between resilience and sleep and a few practical tips to help you take care of both.

 Resilience: what it is (and isn’t)

 It goes without saying that resilience is not a superpower.
-It doesn’t promise immunity from things going awry (in fact resilient individuals have often has more than their fair share of painful experience).
-Resilience isn’t about going into Terminator-mode and feeling nothing at all when things to get difficult or painful.
+It doesn’t promise immunity from things going awry (in fact resilient individuals have often had more than their fair share of painful experiences).
+Resilience isn’t about going into Terminator-mode and feeling nothing at all when things get difficult or painful.
 The emotional response is still there, it’s just not in the driving seat.
-Resilient individuals traverse difficult, painful situations on surer-footing, accepting the things you can control (and cannot) and leveraging the situation as an opportunity to grow, adapt and learn.
+Resilient individuals traverse difficult, painful situations on surer-footing, accepting the things they can (and cannot) control and leveraging the situation as an opportunity to grow, adapt and learn.